Bluefield and Baseball

 Make a pit stop for a late lunch at a local hotspot, The RailYard, located in the heart of downtown Bluefield’s Historic Depot District.
 The RailYard serves up classic American food including fresh and juicy burgers, sandwiches, and wraps.
 A local favorite?
 The chicken and waffle nachos!

 For an unforgettable view, pack into the car and catch a sunset at East River Mountain.
 This breathtaking sight is only a short, scenic drive off the beaten path.
 Perched 3,500 feet above sea level, the East River Mountain overlook will give you an airplane’s perspective of the rolling green fields and tiny towns below – and the best photo opportunity in this part of the state.

 Grab breakfast and cup of joe at your chosen B&B before heading out for a day filled with America’s pastime at Bluefield’s Bowen Field!
 Take a relaxing walk at the city park – the family friendly Trail is great for people of all ages.

 Afternoon: Baseball in Bluefield

 Mercer County has a storied history featuring a rather unique mash-up: baseball and coal mining.

 It’s not as random as it seems.
 When the mine wars ended in 1921, the coal mining industry was left rattled, and company loyalty was at an all-time low.
 Coal mine owners desperately encouraged baseball games to boost morale and bring the miners and their communities together.

-If you’re lucky, you might just catch a game between these hometown rivalries – Bluefield Blue Jays vs. Princeton Rays.
+If you’re lucky, you might just catch a game between these hometown rivalries – Bluefield Ridge Runners vs. Princeton Whistlepigs.
 At the end of the season, the Mercer Cup is bragging rights for the county as they see which team pulls out the wins.
 If not, catch a game at Hunnicutt Stadium in Princeton next time!